Reichskonkordat

 The Reichskonkordat ("Concordat between the Holy See and the German Reich") is a treaty negotiated between the Vatican and the emergent Nazi Germany.
-It was signed on 20 July 1933 by Cardinal Secretary of State Eugenio Pacelli, who later became Pope Pius XII, on behalf of Pope Pius XI and Vice Chancellor Franz von Papen on behalf of President Paul von Hindenburg and the German government.
-It was ratified 10 September 1933 and it remains in force to this day.
+It was signed on 20 July 1933 by Cardinal Secretary of State Eugenio Pacelli, who later became Pope Pius XII, on behalf of Pope Pius XI; and by Vice Chancellor Franz von Papen on behalf of President Paul von Hindenburg and the German government.
+It was ratified on 10 September 1933 and it remains in force.
 The treaty guarantees the rights of the Catholic Church in Germany.
-When bishops take office, Article 16 states they are required to take an oath of loyalty to the Governor or President of the German Reich established according to the constitution.
+When bishops take office, Article 16 states that they are required to take an oath of loyalty to the Governor or President of the German Reich established according to the constitution.
 The treaty also requires all clergy to abstain from working in and for political parties.
-Nazi breaches of the agreement began after it had been signed and intensified afterwards.
+Breaches of the agreement by the Nazis began soon after it was signed, and escalated throughout their rule.
 The Church protested, including in the 1937 Mit brennender Sorge encyclical of Pope Pius XI.
 The Nazis planned to eliminate the Church's influence by restricting its organizations to purely religious activities.

 The Reichskonkordat is the most controversial of several concordats that the Vatican negotiated during the pontificate of Pius XI.
 It is frequently discussed in works that deal with the rise of Adolf Hitler in the early 1930s and the Holocaust.
-The concordat has been described by some as giving moral legitimacy to the Nazi regime after Hitler had acquired quasi-dictatorial powers through the Enabling Act of 1933, an Act itself facilitated through the support of the Catholic Centre Party.
+The concordat was described by the Nazis as giving moral legitimacy to the Nazi regime after Hitler had acquired quasi-dictatorial powers through the Enabling Act of 1933, an Act itself facilitated through the support of the Catholic Centre Party.

 The treaty places constraints on the political activity of German clergy of the Catholic Church.
 With passage of the 1935 Nuremberg Laws, for example, a policy of nonintervention was followed.
 The majority of the German church hierarchy regarded the treaty as a symbol of peace between church and state.
 From a Catholic Church perspective, it has been argued that the Concordat prevented even greater evils being unleashed against the Church.
 Though some German bishops were unenthusiastic, and the Allies at the end of World War II felt it inappropriate, Pope Pius XII successfully argued to keep the concordat in force.
 It is still in force.